 An applicant downloads forms from grants.gov and completes them offline.
-After the project, budget, and other parts are prepared, an applicant can submit the forms as well as project, budget, and other parts at grants.gov.
+After the project and budget parts are prepared, an applicant can submit the forms as well as project and budget at grants.gov.
 The forms are as follows:

 - a.
 SF-424 Application for Federal Assistance; - b.
 SF-424A Budget Information; - c.
 SF-424B Assurances Non-Construction Programs; and - d.
 CD-511 Certifications Regarding Lobbying.